dariusmehri/Predicting-Staff-Levels-for-Front-line-Workers/README.md

 3. Data aggregated to the unit level (work group).

-4. Each group categorized according to job function.
+4. Each group categorized according to job function - Application processing, certificate of occupancy, records.

 Methods: